csiro-data-school/python/_episodes/05-syntax.md

 > It is possible to "escape" quote characters within a string using the `\` character, e.g. `'David\'s' favourite programming language is X'`.
 {: .callout}

 We have also seen how triple quotes can be used for multi-line comments (or string values assigned to a variable).
-These may use single or double quotes.

-See episodes such as "Python Values and their Type", "Expressions", "Lists", "Writing Functions", "Dictionaries" for additional examples of brackets and quotes.
+See episodes such as "Python Values and their Type", "Expressions", "Lists", "Writing Functions", and "Dictionaries" for additional examples of brackets and quotes.

 {% include links.md %}